-Our teaching staff will continue to monitor student performance on state and local assessments and utilize all of our resources in a way that is most effective for our students.
-We will continue to provide early and ongoing intervention for students not meeting benchmark in academic areas, foster academic exceptionalities through our rigorous high ability program, and reflect and improve upon our core curriculums in order to assure that all students are making adequate growth.
+Our teaching staff will continue to monitor student performance on state and local assessments and utilize all of our resources in a way that is most effective for our students' needs.
+We will continue to provide early and ongoing intervention for students not meeting benchmark in academic areas, foster academic exceptionalities through our rigorous high ability program, and reflect and improve upon our core curriculum in order to assure that all students are making adequate growth.
+Through observations, administration will assure that all staff are following the plan with fidelity.